dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 The corresponding architectural approaches can be described by authorization patterns.
 These patterns define where Policy Decision Points (PDPs), Policy Enforcement Points (PEPs), and Policy Information Points (PIPs) are placed within a system and how they interact.
 They also govern how subject and object identities, along with related attributes, flow between these components — and where policies are stored and accessed.

 Choosing the right patterns is critical, as it directly impacts the system’s security posture, performance, scalability, and maintainability.
-The following subsections explore the most common ones used in distributed architectures, outlining their trade-offs and typical use cases.
+The following subsections explore the most common ones used in distributed architectures and outline their trade-offs.

-### Decentralized Service-Level Access Control
+### Decentralized Service-Level Authorization

 In this pattern, most of the functional components from the reference architecture are implemented directly within each microservice.
 Even the Policy Information Points (PIPs) may be embedded into the service logic (e.g., via database or configuration entries) if the microservice is responsible for all relevant attributes itself.
 However, this is rarely the case, and most microservices must integrate with other services to retrieve required attributes, treating those other services as external PIPs.